ehmicky/design/README.md

 # Additional credits

-- handle-cli-error: the logo background was created by [dgim-studio](https://www.freepik.com/free-vector/comic-dynamic-elements-set_7997347.htm).
+- handle-cli-error, beautiful-error: the logo background was created by [dgim-studio](https://www.freepik.com/free-vector/comic-dynamic-elements-set_7997347.htm).
 - safe-json-value: the validation check sign was created by delapouite.
 It is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).